mFACE: Multilingual Summarization with Factual Consistency Evaluation

 \subsection{Automatic Evaluation}

-We report on ROUGE \cite{lin-2004-rouge} which is commonly used to measure the informativeness and fluency of model generated summaries against gold-standard references.
-We also report on reference-free NLI score \cite[][inter alia]{maynez-etal-2020-faithfulness,honovich-etal-2022-true} for faithfulness.
-Specifically, since there are no tokenizers available for many of the languages in XLSum, we report ROUGE-L computed using the sentencepiece tokenization of mT5.
-Regarding NLI scores, we compute for each summary whether it is entailed by the input, and report the average over all examples in a partition (test or development set).
+We report ROUGE \cite{lin-2004-rouge} which is commonly used to measure the informativeness and fluency of model summaries against gold-standard references.\footnote{For ROUGE, we used the python implementation from \url{https://github.com/google-research/google-research/tree/master/rouge}} We also quantify faithfulness with the reference-free NLI score \cite[][\emph{inter alia}]{maynez-etal-2020-faithfulness,honovich-etal-2022-true}.
+Since there are no tokenizers available for many of the languages in XLSum, we report ROUGE-L computed using the sentencepiece tokenization of mT5.
+Regarding NLI, we compute for each summary whether it is entailed by the input, and report the average over all examples in a partition (test or development set).

-\paragraph{Checkpoint Selection using ROUGE and NLI} Ideally, we would like to evaluate a \emph{single} model checkpoint for \emph{all} languages; the best checkpoint is often selected using ROUGE in literature.
-However, we also employ the NLI scores to quantify improvements in faithfulness.
-For each model we select two checkpoints that are best according to ROUGE and NLI (on development set), when averaged across all languages.
-Table~\ref{tab:checkpoints} summarizes the number of finetuning steps that led to the best checkpoints for each model according to ROUGE and NLI.
-In general, we observe for all models that best NLI checkpoints are earlier than ROUGE-based ones.